-Treats and prevents ulcerative colitis, an inflammatory bowel disease.
+Treats and prevents flare-ups of ulcerative colitis.

 Apriso, Asacol, Asacol HD, Delzicol, Lialda, PentasaThere may be other brand names for this medicine.